vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-StorageCapacityHealth.md

 This example will publish storage usage status for a specific workload domain in a VMware Cloud Foundation instance

-### EXAMPLE 4
+### Example 4

 ```powershell
 Publish-StorageCapacityHealth -server sfo-vcf01.sfo.rainpole.io -user admin@local -pass VMw@re1!VMw@re1! -localUser vcf -localPass VMw@re1! -workloadDomain sfo-w01 -outputJson F:\Reporting
 ```

 This example will publish storage usage status for a specific workload domain in a VMware Cloud Foundation instance and saves it as JSON under F:\Reporting with filename <timestamp>-storagecapacityhealth-status.json

-## PARAMETERS
+## Parameters

 ### -server